abbreviatedman/spellbound/data/quotes.md

 231
 00:10:48,756 --> 00:10:50,028
-I...
-I don't know where we are.
+I… I don't know where we are.

 232
 00:10:50,036 --> 00:10:51,791